UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 2) Pointers to strings that require a correspoinding call to `LLVMDisposeMessage()`
 3) Error message strings that require a corresponding call to `LLVMDisposeErrorMessage()`

-#1 is handled by marking the `LibraryImportAttribute` with `StringMarshallingCustomType = typeof( AnsiStringMarshaller )`
+#1 is handled by marking the `LibraryImportAttribute` with `StringMarshallingCustomType = typeof( ConstUtf8StringMarshaller )`
 and a parameter or return signature of `string`.
+Or, more often with a return attribute specifying the `ConstUtf8StringMarshaller` as the marshaller for the return type.
 These are ALWAYS converted to/from native form directly at point of use.
 Thus any use of them will incur a performance hit as the memory is allocated/pinned and copied as needed to marshal the string between managed and native forms.
 This does, however mean that there is no ambiguity about the validity or lifetime of an otherwise alias pointer.
+The built-in/BCL marshalling assumes that ALL native strings are allocated via `CoTaskMemAlloc()` and therefore require a release.
+But that is
+***NEVER*** the case with LLVM and usually not true of interop with arbitrary C/C++ code.

 #2 is handled by the `DisposeMessageString` type which is really just a SafeHandle.
 The
 built-in generator supports marshalling handle types so it is really just associating